Updated: 20 April 2020 on Scribd Perks

 Well, I am indeed a fast listener.
 Audible will not be enough for me unless I’m spending more dollars on it.
 Scribd, to me, has always been a platform where people share documents.
 I didn’t know they have eBooks and audiobooks.
 Since when?
 Okay, I know how outdated I was.
 So, I downloaded Scribd.
 I had a 30 days free trial which I love.
-I could take the opportunity to utilize it fully and cancel it before the trial ends so I don’t get charge.
+I could take the opportunity to utilize it fully and cancel it before the trial ends so I don’t get charged.
 That was the plan…

-After reading and listening in total of about 4-5 books in the span of a week and having over 20 books in my saved list, I fell in love with Scribd’s unlimited reading policy.
+After reading and listening in a total of about 4–5 books in the span of a week and having over 20 books in my saved list, I fell in love with Scribd’s unlimited reading policy.
 Damnit Scribd!
 Take my money!
 I subscribed to a full year membership and I’m totally in awe to find out there are more benefits to it!
 Wait for it…

 Once subscribed, you get access to their library of: